Clofarabine (By injection)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Tell your doctor if you are breastfeeding, you have kidney or liver disease, or you had a hematopoietic stem cell transplant (HSCT).
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, or had a hematopoietic stem cell transplant (HSCT).

 - This medicine may cause the following problems: